-Since 2002, the National Council for Behavioral Health has been a leader in integrated healthcare delivery and financing, shaping policies and programs that promote healthy communities and improve the lives and lifespans of persons with mental and substance use disorders.
+Since 2002, the National Council for Mental Wellbeing has been a leader in integrated healthcare delivery and financing, shaping policies and programs that promote healthy communities and improve the lives and lifespans of persons with mental and substance use disorders.
 The National Council offers a complete suite of consulting, technical assistance, and workforce development programs to help you improve health outcomes for individuals with mental illnesses and addictions and help your organization respond to demands for one-stop healthcare.

 National Council experts support integration in the trenches and work with the leadership and staff of state and local governments as well as safety net mental health, substance abuse, and primary care organizations to design and implement integrated care initiatives.